SeeedDocument/ODYSSEY-STM32MP157C/README-EN.md

 **A. Connect via OTG**

-- **Step 1.** Take a USB type-c cable and make sure it's a data cable, plug it into Seeed NPi-STM32MP157C's USB type-c port, and then plug the other end of the USB type-c cable into your computer.
+- **Step 1.** Take a USB type-c cable and make sure it's a data cable, plug it into ODYSSEY – STM32MP157C's USB type-c port, and then plug the other end of the USB type-c cable into your computer.

 - **Step 2.** Check whether the computer serial port is enabled: